aolvictim/frontend-monorepo-poc/README.md

 ## Objectives

-- [X] Project structure.
+- [x] Project structure.
 How modules are organized.
-- [X] Excactly what tools to use to manage the monorepo.
+- [x] Excactly what tools to use to manage the monorepo.
 We use Turborepo
-- [X] Reusable shared components.
+- [ ] Reusable shared components.
+  - [x] Local shared components.
+  - [ ] Remote shared components via Module Federation.
-- [X] Allow both React app and SveletKit app to be composed into a Shell App.
+- [x] Allow both React app and SveletKit app to be composed into a Shell App.
 - [ ] CI/CD Pipeline:
   - [ ] Deploy to multiple environments (test, staging, prod, etc.)
   - [ ] ~~Each app has own AWS stack and can be deployed independently.~~
-  - [X] Incremental build.
+  - [x] Incremental build.
 Only those changed are rebuild.

 ## Apps and Packages